-Partial compliance in that job descriptions (JD) need to be reviewed.
+Partial compliance in that job descriptions (JD's) need to be reviewed in line with individual performance development plans.

 Use of Resources

 Partial compliance in regards to the Services being able to demonstrate performance levels across the range of services provided.